Shivamkanse2104/Infosys-milestone/README.md

 Right... guys anyone can check the Group 2 repo... i have upload the altered documentation... check wheather it is okay..

 ok poobesh, just let me know what should i do and i will do it and do we have a session today as i didnt recive any mail yet and does anyone have any work for me to do in the project and what is my role in the project and what should i tell in the presentation

+shivam.. this is poobesh... shivam code,ppt,documentation all works are completed and you can check in group 2 repo...Today we have final review and the team 1 and team 3 only present the project. sir already told know.. only two teams going to present in final review.. the balance team should join in that meeting..
+Shivam, if sir ask to show our team code and ppt and doc, can you share in the meeting... because I have internal exams afternoon... if i have join the meeting means i can only atten the meeting for only 45 min... because our college over at 4.30pm and I am back home at 6.00pm.. during travel if possible i can atten in mobile...
+Are you okay shivam, if any one ask, can you share...